nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

   #.
 Otherwise, if the file :file:`pm_static_<board>.yml` exists, it will be used.
   #.
 Otherwise, if the file :file:`pm_static.yml` exists, it will be used.

-For :ref:`ug_multi_image` where the image targets a different domain, :ref:`ug_multi_image_build_scripts` uses the same search algorithm, but a domain specific configuration file is also searched.
+In builds where the image targets a different domain, the Partition Manager employs the same search algorithm but also looks for a domain-specific configuration file.
 For example, :file:`pm_static_<board>_<suffix>_<domain>.yml` or :file:`pm_static_<board>_<domain>.yml`.

 Use a static partition layout to ensure consistency between builds, as the settings storage will be at the same location after the DFU.